Asino

-Asino (А́сино) is a town and the administrative center of Asinovsky District in Tomsk Oblast, Russia.
+Asino (А́сино) is a town and the administrative centre of Asinovsky District in Tomsk Oblast, Russia.
 Population: It was previously known as Kseniyevsky (until 1930).

 History

 It was founded in 1896 as the transmigratory settlement of Kseniyevsky (Ксениевский); in 1930 the construction of the railway to Tomsk started.
 The settlement was renamed Asino in 1930 after the railway station, and the town status was granted to it in 1952.

 Administrative and municipal status

-Within the framework of administrative divisions, Asino serves as the administrative center of Asinovsky District, to which it is directly subordinated.
+Within the framework of administrative divisions, Asino serves as the administrative centre of Asinovsky District, to which it is directly subordinated.
 As a municipal division, the town of Asino is incorporated within Asinovsky Municipal District as Asinovskoye Urban Settlement.

 Economy

 There is a port on the Chulym River and a railway station.

 Important economic industries include forestry, wood working, large scale wood shipping, and tractor repair.
 In addition, the area also has combines (meat and milk) and a flax mill.

 Agriculture in Asino in dominated by rye, wheat, flax grasses, and breeding cattle and pigs.
 Mineral deposits of peat, sand, and clay are found in the vicinity.